The Head Master of Altrincham Preparatory School, Andrew Whittaker, welcomes you to APS and gives an overview of the school.

-Junior School at Marlborough Road - Years 3 and 4
+Prep School at Marlborough Road - Years 3 and 4

-At the beginning of Year 3, APS boys move from Highbury to the purpose-built Junior School at Marlborough Road, and the crossover from Key Stage 1 to 2 is a crucial period in their development.
+At the beginning of Year 3, APS boys move from Highbury to the purpose-built Prep School at Marlborough Road, and the crossover from Key Stage 1 to 2 is a crucial period in their development.

 We're not only in charge of delivering a captivating curriculum and high quality teaching, our role is also about monitoring the progress each individual boy is making.
 Every boy that comes to APS has to feel that the school is there for them.
 Whatever they want to achieve they can here - whether that be in academia or sport, music or art.

 You can’t stand still in education: for the boys’ sake you have to be forward-thinking.
 So the way we teach is different to a mixed school because we recognise that boys want to be involved in their learning and be more hands-on.
 So everything we do is about sparking the boys’ interests; they can soak up an awful lot if they’ve had their imaginations captured.

 Our trips out to the wider world certainly help with that.
 In Year 4 we go to a series of live-action history days to link in with our history topics on the Tudors and World War II, for example, and we find that those fascinating experiences stick with the boys when they’re back in the classroom.